 By far one of the biggest OKR mistakes is not understanding how the components work together.
 If you don't clearly understand the key components and their differences, you won’t be able to follow the OKR method effectively.
 As a refresher, there are two parts of an OKR: the objective and the key results.

+How to overcome it: To grasp how OKR components work collectively, you must first understand them individually.
 Objectives need to be inspirational, qualitative, and declare your intent about what you want to achieve.
 Key results, on the other hand, should be quantitative and demonstrate how you will measure progress against your objectives.
-For each objective, you typically will have 3-5 key results.
+For each objective, you typically will have two to four key results.
 Tasks are the day-to-day activities that you complete to achieve your key results.

 Want to learn more about the basics of OKRs?
 Read What are OKRs?

-In contrast, setting goals that are too ambitious can easily turn into another OKR mistake.
-If you set OKRs that are unrealistic, your team can run into a few problems like:
+In contrast, setting goals that are too ambitious can easily become another OKR mistake.
+If your OKRs are unrealistic, your team can run into problems like:

 - Instantly recognizing the goal as unachievable so they don’t put in the effort from the beginning